TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Experiments

 \subsection{Baseline Performance}

 \textbf{Generation Quality}.
-We benchmark \textsc{TabRep} against baselines on a downstream MLE task where we determine the AUC and RMSE of XGBoost \cite{xgboost} for classification and regression tasks on the generated synthetic datasets.
+We benchmark \textsc{TabRep} against baselines on a downstream MLE task where we determine the AUC and RMSE of XGBoost \citep{xgboost} for classification and regression tasks on the generated synthetic datasets.
 The diffusion models are trained on the training set, and synthetic samples of equivalent size are generated, which are then evaluated using the testing set.
 As observed in Table \ref{tbl:exp-testacc}, CatConverter is effective on both DDPM and Flow Matching since \textsc{TabRep-DDPM} and \textsc{TabRep-Flow} consistently attain the best MLE performance compared to existing baselines.
 Additionally, our method is the first to yield performance levels greater than the Real datasets including Default, Stroke, and News.

 \textbf{Privacy Preservation}.
-We perform membership inference attacks (MIAs) to evaluate privacy preservation by assessing the vulnerability of the methods to privacy leakage \cite{shokri2017membershipinferenceattacksmachine}.
+We perform membership inference attacks (MIAs) to evaluate privacy preservation by assessing the vulnerability of the methods to privacy leakage \citep{shokri2017membershipinferenceattacksmachine}.
 A privacy-preserving model yields recall scores of 50\%, indicating that the attack is no better than random guessing.
 In Table \ref{tbl:exp-mia-recall}, our method preserves privacy with MIAs scoring close to 50\% for recall.
 Precision scores can be found in Appendix \ref{app: tbl_2} which delivers similar privacy preservation insights.

 \textbf{Generation Efficacy}.
 Training and Sampling \textsc{TabRep} is the most efficient among all baselines and does not necessitate additional computing power.
 We compare the generation efficacy using the Adult dataset with a balanced mix of continuous and discrete features.
 In Table \ref{tbl:train_sample_duration_adult}, we observe that our method is the quickest to train and sample in duration.
 We also conducted experiments on the convergence speed for the training process.
 As illustrated in Figure \ref{fig:auc_train}, our method converges to a high AUC earliest in the training stages.
 Lastly, we assess the number of function evaluations (NFEs) the models take to sample.
 Figure \ref{fig:auc_sample} indicates that \textsc{TabRep-Flow} can attain its best performance as early as $8$ NFEs.
 At $1000$ NFEs, we observe that both \textsc{TabRep} models are the best-performing.